-Are you the kind of motorist who enters the tollway without checking your RFID load beforehand?
+Are you the kind of motorist who enters the tollway without checking your RFID load balance beforehand?
 If so, then you better take this seriously.

 The management of Metro Pacific Tollways Corporation (MPTC) and SMC Tollways, along with the Toll Regulatory Board (TRB), are in the process of drafting a new policy aimed at instilling discipline among erring motorists who pass through toll booths with insufficient load.